• Recipes

 Home » Recipes » Main Dishes

-Homemade pesto is so quick and easy to make with just a few simple ingredients and is SO much better than store bought.
-It can be used in many different ways, and freezes well too so you can have a taste of summer year round!
+Homemade pesto sauce is quick and easy to make with just a few simple ingredients and is SO much better than store-bought.
+It can be used in many different ways and freezes well, too, so you can have a taste of summer year-round!

 Image showing a spoon dipping into a jar of homemade pesto sauce set on a white countertop against a black background.